-Following incidents where a potential insurance or personal injury claim may arise, clubs are advised to retain on file witness statements.
+Following incidents where a potential insurance or personal injury claim may arise, clubs are advised to retain on file witness statements for 6 years and in line with UK GDPR and DPA 2018.
 These statements must confine themselves to the facts and not include opinion or hearsay or apportion or infer blame.
 They must be signed and dated by the person making them